tzuifurther/tzuifurther/README.md

 # Ya

 ---
-description: >-
+description:
-  - 👋 Hi, I’m @tzuifurther - 👀 I’m interested in ... - 🌱 I’m currently
+  - 👋 Hi, I’m @tzuifurther
+  - 👀 I’m interested in Data Science
+  - 🌱 I’m currently learning Pytorch
-  learning ... - 💞️ I’m looking to collaborate on ... - 📫 How to reach me ...
+  - 💞️ I’m looking to collaborate on
-  # Page 1  <!--- tzuifurther/tzuifurther is a ✨ spe
+  - 📫 How to reach me the mail
 ---